SoftUni-Internal/interactive-content/EN/00-Final-Exam/04-Problem-04.md

 **Then for each day it is read:**

-- Amount of food eaten by the dog: a number in the range \[10…500\]
+- The amount of food eaten by the dog: a number in the range \[10…500\]

-- Amount of food eaten by the cat: a number in the rang \[10…500\]
+- The amount of food eaten by the cat: a number in the rang \[10…500\]

 ## Output